Osaze De Rosario: Club career

 In March 2024, he moved to the Tacoma Defiance in MLS Next Pro.
 He scored his first goal on March 31 against LA Galaxy II.
 On May 9, 2024, he joined the Seattle Sounders FC first team on a short-term loan, making his debut in a 2024 US Open Cup match against Louisville City FC.
 He signed another short-term loan later that month as well.
 He earned MLS Next Pro Player of the Month honours for April 2025.
 On May 3, 2025, after signing another short-term loan, he made his Major League Soccer debut for the Sounders against St. Louis City SC.
 On 8 May 2025, Rosario signed a first team contract with the Sounders, joining for the remainder of the 2025 MLS season, with club options for an additional two years.

+On 1 September 2026, De Rosario joined Danish Superliga side Sønderjyske on a one-year loan deal.

 International career

 De Rosario was eligible to represent the United States (his country of birth), Canada (through his parents) and Guyana (through his paternal grandparents).

 In November 2023, De Rosario accepted a call-up to the Guyana senior national team ahead of their CONCACAF Nations League B matches against the Bahamas and Antigua and Barbuda.
 He made his debut and scored his first international goal for the Golden Jaguars on November 21, in a 6–0 win over Antigua and Barbuda.
 In November 2024, he participated in a training camp with the Canada senior team as his father was serving as an assistant, before then re-joining the Guyana team for their CONCACAF Nations League matches.
-On November 19, he scored a hat trick for Guyana in a 5-3 victory over Barbados in the CONCACAF Nations League.
+On November 19, he scored a hat trick for Guyana in a 5–3 victory over Barbados in the CONCACAF Nations League.